 Even after he had been shot he continued to cry out "Viva Cristo Rey!" ("Long live Christ the King!")
 The commander of the soldiers was so furious that he was able to resist the government barbarism, he finally shot the boy in the head.
 As he died he is said to have drawn a cross on the ground with his own blood as a final act of defiance.

 During the Cristeros War many Catholics were killed by the Mexican government for their faith.
 This tragic part of recent history is pointedly ignored by the history books in both the United States and Mexico.
+By some accounts, the anti-Catholic Mexican government received military aid from our own government.
 It is a story that needs to be told and learned by all free people.